vordimous/zilla-docs/src/concepts/kafka-proxies/mqtt-proxy.md

 The Zilla MQTT `server` supports the "At most once (QoS 0)" Quality of Service flag.

 ::: info Feature Coming Soon <HopeIcon icon="circle-right"/>
-At least once (QoS 1) and Exactly once (QoS 2) delivery will be support is currently on the [Zilla roadmap].
+At least once (QoS 1) and Exactly once (QoS 2) delivery support is currently on the [Zilla roadmap].
 Star and watch the [Zilla repo] for new releases!
 :::

 ## Step 2: Pub/Sub message reflect with Kafka

-Zilla manages MQTT pub/sub using three kafka topics.
+Zilla manages MQTT pub/sub using three Kafka topics.
 The specific topic names can be configured using the [options.topics](../../reference/config/bindings/binding-mqtt-kafka.md#options-topics) property.

 ```yaml
 topics: